ruioaix/ComplexNet/README.md

 * if you use lf = create_LineFile("xx", 1, 2, 3, 4, 5, 1, -1), then lf->i2 will be filled with -1.
 * if you use lf = create_LineFile("xx", 1, 2, 3, 4, 5, 2, -1), then lf->d2 will be filled with -1.0.
 * if you use lf = create_LineFile("xx", 1, 2, 3, 4, 5, 5, -1), then lf->cc2 will be filled with NULL.
+* More information in src/linefile.h&c

+###Generate certain network
+* struct LineFile is related structure.
+* struct LineFile * lf = line1d_DS(int N, enum CICLENET cc, enum DIRECTNET dd);
+	this will create a dataset of line(maybe ring if cc==CICLE), directed or undirected. the dataset will be in lf, if you want to write it into a file, use print_LineFile(lf, "a name of file");
+* struct LineFile * lf = lattice2d_DS(int L, enum CICLENET cc, enum DIRECTNET dd);
+	this will create a dataset of lattice, cicle or non-cicle, directed or undirected. the dataset will be in lf, if you want to write it into a file, use print_LineFile(lf, "a name of file");
+* More information in src/dataset.h&c

+###Pseude random number generater
+* I use Mersenne Twister.
+* for example, int r = get_i31_MTPR(), r will get a 31bits prn(I assume int is 32bit, so r is no problem). r= get_i31_MTPR(), you get another 31bits prn.
+* you don't need to set seed before using get_i31_MTPR(), I seed a default seed already. but if you use the default seed, then you always get the same prn sequence.
+* you can set seed with set_seed_MTPR(unsigned long seed).
+* you also can use set_timeseed_MTPR(void), this will use the unix timestamp as seed.
+* More information in src/mtprand.h&c

+##Network

 ###unweighted and undirected network
 * struct iiNet is related structure.